 Form a Leadership Group!
 The Tutor/Mentor Connection (T/MC) and Tutor/Mentor Institute, LLC continue to draw volunteers and donors to tutor/mentor programs in Chicago the same way that retailers use advertising to draw shoppers to their stores, banks, or fast food restaurants.
 This website, and our map-based program locator, provide information that anyone can use to build a better understanding of where and why volunteer-based tutor/mentor programs are needed.
 With this information, your leadership group can mobilize volunteers and donors to support a single program, all programs in a zip code, or all programs in the entire city.
 As more groups take this role, each non profit tutor/mentor program will be strengthened and more kids will be connected to extra adults and extra learning in the non-school hours.

-Read the essays posted in the Tutor/Mentor Institute, LLC library and form learning groups in your company, faith group, college and/or high school so you can use this information to help volunteer-based tutor/mentor programs grow where they are needed.
+Read the essays posted in the Tutor/Mentor Institute, LLC library, such as the one shown above, and form learning groups in your company, faith group, college and/or high school so you can use this information to help volunteer-based tutor/mentor programs grow where they are needed.

 Not from Chicago?
 Want to be a Partner?
 There never was much money for the intermediary role of the Tutor/Mentor Connection.
 So far there still are no sponsors or clients providing money to help us do this work, or help them understand how to apply these ideas.
 If you want to help figure out ways to generate revenue and build long-lasting partnership, your talent and need is needed.